Super simple method to make an easy no sew burlap table runner. Anyone can do this because there’s no sewing required to

-When I showed you how to wash, dry and cut burlap, I promised I would be back with a few table runner ideas.
+When I showed you how to wash, dry and cut burlap, I promised I would be back with a few burlap runner ideas.
 I already shared my no sew burlap ruffled runner tutorial.
 Today I’m here with an easy no sew burlap table runner that’s even quicker to make.
 Basically, all you need is burlap, scissors, and an iron!

 Easy No Sew Burlap Table Runner Tutorial

 - Cut a piece that measures 20 in. wide by your desired length.
 To find that length just measure the length of your table.

 - Add 20 – 25 inches to each end.
 For example here’s how I figured mine:

 72 + 25 + 25 = 122 inches

 I rounded up and cut my runner 3 1/2 yards long

 - Pull 5 or 6 strings from all four sides so each side is fringed.

 Burlap Table Runner Variations

 First, pictured above, gather one end of the table runner together with your hands, and tie with a piece of twine.
 Repeat with the other end.
 Tuck something green, and preferably fresh, in the twine.
 I used rosemary sprigs, but you could use anything.
 Bittersweet or colorful leaves would be especially pretty for fall, and boxwood would be perfect for Christmas.